Authorisation procedures in the construction industry

 Authorisation procedures take half a year too long on average

-The Federation of German Industries (BDI) has analysed 250 procedures from 27 sectors over the last five years and says: "Planning and approval procedures take half a year too long on average."
+The Federation of German Industries (BDI) has analysed 250 procedures from 27 sectors over the last five years and says that Planning and approval procedures would take half a year too long on average.
 Authorities are permanently overloaded and are considered by industry to be inefficient.
-Take Poststrasse in Wuppertal, for example: the main axis from the railway station is an imposition for all visitors to the city and will not be ready for construction until the end of 2024.
+Take Poststraße in Wuppertal, for example: the main axis from the railway station is an imposition for all visitors to the city and will not be ready for construction until the end of 2024.
 Yet the necessary steps seem clear: standardised procedures for more legal certainty, better staffing of the authorities and courts and an amendment to various European environmental directives and regulations.
 What makes laypeople despair is seen more calmly by experts.
 "The problem is that you see too many of these waiting situations and know where the problems lie," explains Radounikli.
 "When you enter this industry at the end of your studies, you know that this situation is permanent and you experience it as normality.
-In other words, this horror, which should actually be a natural reaction, is not felt by professionals."
+In other words, professionals react calmly to this situation whereas the people living the city are horrified. "

-In this context, Fezazi asks questions such as: "Why aren't there experts for commercial buildings and experts for residential buildings in the building authority?
+In this context, Fezazi asks questions such as "Why aren't there experts for commercial buildings and experts for residential buildings in the building authority?
 Why doesn't the simplified building procedure apply to more building classes?
 Why is there no case manager for better processes in the authorisation phase?
 Why do normal cases immediately require a fire safety expert, and why do all these questions have to go back and forth at so many points in the administration until they can be approved?"
 For him, one thing is certain: "All these procedures could be handled more quickly."

 Approval procedures lag behind the times

 Long approval procedures are also detrimental to climate change, because an effective climate transition also requires upgraded railway lines, modernised roads for electric cars and functioning bridges.
 With the current regulations, it often takes more than 10 years from the idea to the construction of these infrastructure projects.
-"Yes," confirms Siems, "but that's because we're building on the old principles.
+"Yes," confirms Siems, "but this is because we are building on the old principles.
 One example of this is e-mobility; you would need a completely different infrastructure, the whole city would have to change structurally in a very short space of time.
 There are many good and constructive ideas, but they are often stopped because systems change too slowly."

 At the end of each semester, Siems therefore repeatedly invites experts and laypeople and gives the students the opportunity to present their results.